ATO-nft/ato/README.md

     }]
 ```

-Run this one to deploy your NFT contract:
+To deploy your NFT contract, just run:

 ```shell
 npx hardhat run scripts/deploy.ts --network goerli
 ```

-It will store yours files on IPFS (Filecoin), deploy your NFT contract, and mint your NFT.
+It will store your files on IPFS (Filecoin), deploy your NFT contract, and mint your NFT.

-You can view this NFT on [Āto NFT viewer](https://ato.network/Goerli/0x572446b702B1aa74f2f7FAB11057A4DFb176Affd/1).
-Your contract should be already [verified on Etherscan](https://goerli.etherscan.io/address/0x572446b702B1aa74f2f7FAB11057A4DFb176Affd#code).
+You can view this NFT on [Āto NFT viewer](https://ato.network/Goerli/0x7D0227F5Fc77b41Aa2Db3B017B74ee0358c78Aba/1).
+Your contract should be already [verified on Etherscan](https://goerli.etherscan.io/address/0x7D0227F5Fc77b41Aa2Db3B017B74ee0358c78Aba#code).

 #### Etherscan verification

 If want to make modifications on **[Ato.sol](https://github.com/ATO-nft/ato/blob/main/contracts/Ato.sol)**, the NFT Solidity contract, you need to:

 - Delete the `artifacts`, and `cache` folders
-- Add your [Etherscan](https://etherscan.io/) API key
+- Add your [Etherscan](https://etherscan.io/) API key to your `.env` file
-- Uncomment line 25 in `deploy.ts`:
+- Uncomment lines 26 and 27 in `deploy.ts`:

 ```js
 await hre.run("verify:verify", {